dresden-elektronik/deconz-ota-plugin/README.md

 See the [Phoscon help topics](https://phoscon.de/en/support#ota-update-osram-devices) for instructions on how to upgrade the firmware of your ZigBee devices using the STD OTAU plugin.

 _Make sure the source routing beta feature is disabled, before attempting a firmware upgrade.
-When source routing is enabled, the upgrade of ubisys, Hue, and Develco devices might hang, quickly after starting._
+When source routing is enabled, the upgrade of ubisys, Hue, and Develco devices might hang._

 Note that after the firmware has upgraded, the deCONZ GUI (and the REST API) might still show the old values (notably the _SW Build ID_ and _Date Code_).
 To refresh these, read the _Basic_ cluster attributes, in the _Cluster info_ panel in the GUI.